gicking/hexfile_merger/README.md

 Notes:
   - this tool is written in ANSI-C, it should be compatible with any platform supporting e.g. GCC
-  - buffer sizes are set to 10MByte.
-If this is insufficient, increase LENFILEBUF and LENIMAGEBUF in hexfile.h
+  - file and image buffers sizes are 10MByte.
+For larger buffers increase LENFILEBUF and LENIMAGEBUF in hexfile.h

 If you find any bugs or for feature requests, please drop me a note.